amundsen-io/amundsen/frontend/docs/installation.md

     ```
 8. Verify dummy data has been ingested by viewing in Neo4j by visiting `http://YOUR-DOCKER-HOST-IP:7474/browser/` and run `MATCH (n:Table) RETURN n LIMIT 25` in the query box.
 You should see two tables -- `hive.test_schema.test_table1` and `dynamo.test_schema.test_table2`.
 9. View UI at `http://YOUR-DOCKER-HOST-IP:5000/table_detail/gold/hive/test_schema/test_table1` or `/table_detail/gold/dynamo/test_schema/test_table2`
+10. View UI at `http://YOUR-DOCKER-HOST-IP:5000` and try to search `test`, it should return some result.